KyperTech/grout/README.md

 ## Getting Started

-Grout is isomorphic, so it can be used within a frontend or on a server.
+Grout is isomorphic, so it can be used within a front-end or on a server.
 Below are setups for both:

 ### Browser
 1. Include the Grout library using one of the following: